 - not overlapped with the RSSI symbols indicated by ss-RSSI-Measurement and 1data symbol before each RSSI symbol indicated by ss-RSSI-Measurement and 1 data symbol after each RSSI symbol indicated by ss-RSSI-Measurement, given that ss-RSSI-Measurement is configured,

-- Psharing factor = 3, otherwise.
+Psharing factor = 3, otherwise.

-- PL1_sharing = 2, if SSB resource from serving cell is configured for L1-RSRP measurements, and Psharing_factor is used in 9.5.4.1, and any symbol of the SSBs from serving cell and cell with different PCI are overlapping or adjacent (in time domain).
+PL1_sharing = 2, if SSB resource from serving cell is configured for L1-RSRP measurements, and Psharing_factor is used in 9.5.4.1, and any symbol of the SSBs from serving cell and cell with different PCI are overlapping or adjacent (in time domain).
 PL1_sharing = 1, otherwise.

 If the high layer in TS 38.331 [2] signaling of smtc2 is configured, TSMTCperiod corresponds to the value of higher layer parameter smtc2; Otherwise TSMTCperiod corresponds to the value of higher layer parameter smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2 band, provided the SMTC offset of all CCs in FR2 have the same offset.